marcjwilliams1/DPClustering.jl/README.md

 dp = dpclustering(y, N, iterations = 10000, verbose = false);
 ```

-You can then summarise and plot the output using ```show(dp)``` and ```plotresults(dp)```.
+You can then plot the output using ```plotresults(dp)```.

 At the moment, clustering will only work with single samples and mutations in copy neutral regions.
 So the input mutations should either be filtered for copy number alterations or corrected for copy number before inputting.

 ## Example
 There is some example data provided originally in Nik-Zainal et al in the examples folder.
 So an analysis would proceed as follows.
-We'll use the Gadfly package to save a plot.
+There is a built in function to plot the data and associated clustering.
 ```julia
 using DPClustering
 data = readcsv("example/data.csv", header = true)